talss89/sprout/README.md

 Fast, deduplicated content and database seeding for WordPress

-_Sprout allows you and your team to easily snapshot or pull down entire archives of wp-uploads and database content, in a secure and efficient manner.
-Easily track seeded content in git, but store your gigabytes of uploads anywhere else._

 - Sprout is a statically linked binary, written in Rust.
 It runs anywhere (your CI pipeline will eat it right up).
 - Sprout deduplicates and encrypts your data - snapshotting is quick and lightweight.
 - Sprout locally stashes your database and content when seeding, meaning you can easily revert.